xPaw/DumpStrings/README.md

         the path to the binary you wish to parse -demangle
-        demangle C++ symbols into their original source identifiers (default true) -no-human
+        demangle C++ symbols into their original source identifiers (default true) -min-length int
-        don't validate that its a human readable string, this increases the amount of junk -no-trim
-        disable triming whitespace and trailing newlines
+        minimum length of a string (default 4)
+  -target string
+        the target type of the binary (macho/elf/pe)
 ```